 But a short time later, a spokesman for Prime Minister Essam Sharaf said the resignation was not complete.
 Mohammed Hegazy said around 11 p.m.
 Monday (4 p.m.
 ET) that Egypt’s military council “is currently in another session with the Cabinet and has not accepted” the Cabinet members’ proposed mass resignation “yet.”

-As this potential political shuffling played out, animosity and violence continued to simmer in the streets of Cairo.
+As the potential political shuffling played out, animosity and violence continued to simmer in the streets.